radius-project/docs/docs/content/concepts/application-graph/index.md

 ## Next step

-Now that you have an understanding of the Radius app graph, learn how you can deploy Radius application to prepared landing zones with Radius Environments:
+Now that you have an understanding of the Radius app graph, learn how you can deploy Radius applications to prepared landing zones with Radius Environments:

 {{< button text="Radius Environments" page="environments-concept" color="success" >}}